-- 61. As the services we are concerned with here will typically only attract modest margins establishing an appropriate cost base is relatively more important. - 62.
+- 64. As the low value adding services we are concerned with in this document will typically only attract modest margins, establishing an appropriate cost base is relatively more important. - 65.
 Once the cost base of a particular service is determined it is then appropriate to consider what mark up, if any, on those costs should be applied.
 OECD guidelines recognise that it is not always the case that a mark up should be applied (OECD 7.33 and 7.36).
 Indeed the guidelines go further in suggesting that although as a matter of principle a margin may be appropriate a cost benefit analysis may be such that a tax administration may not peruse the matter beyond allocating costs.
+(OECD 7.37). - 66.
+In cases where it is appropriate to use a mark up, this will normally be modest and Typically agreed margins fall within a range of 3-10%, often around 5%.
+However that statement is underpinned by the fact that circumstances may support a different margin. - 67.
+Additionally, in applying an appropriate margin of mark up the distinction between a margin applied to direct and indirect costs of production (gross margin) and a margin computed after direct and indirect costs as well as operating expenses (net margin) should be understood.
+This point is expanded on at OECD guidelines 2.41.

-(OECD 7.37). - 63.
-The character of the services that these guidelines address would suggest the in depth analysis of the five comparability factors, including a functional analysis, together with a qualifying benchmarking exercise including a quantitative and qualitative screening of the potential comparables to establish a suitable margin may be a too resource intensive approach.
+- 68. The character of the services that these guidelines address would suggest the in- depth analysis of the five comparability factors, including a functional analysis, together with a qualifying benchmarking exercise including a quantitative and qualitative screening of the potential comparables to establish a suitable margin may be a too resource intensive approach.
 It may be envisaged, therefore, that a reviewer will consider a less prominent search for information to evaluate the margin put forward.
 However, the less prominent search should of course pass the arm's length test.
-To a greater or lesser degree the following non exhaustive list may be taken into account by a reviewer in arriving at a final position: - The underlying rationale and evidence the service provider relied on in setting the margin. - The experience and knowledge of the reviewer in what they have typically encountered as agreed margins for the type of services these guidelines envisage. - The wider body of evidence that is available from statistical research. - Published practice /experience e.g. by some tax administrations1. - 64.
+To a greater or lesser degree the following non exhaustive list may be taken into account by a reviewer in arriving at a final position: - The underlying rationale and evidence the service provider relied on in setting the margin.

+- The experience and knowledge of the reviewer in what they have typically encountered as agreed margins for the type of services these guidelines envisage.ITALY:Typically agreed margins fall within a range of 3-10%, often around 5%.
+However, circumstances may support a different margin - The wider body of evidence that is available from statistical research. - Published practice /experience e.g. by some tax administrations3. - 69.
 It is sometimes the case that the same mark up is applied to a range of services provided under a single contract.
 That may well be an acceptable proposition if it can be judged that the particular services would attract a similar margin and any variance is anticipated to be minimal.